Internally in our team, we did the same. For our Valo partner/client

 getdoctor.io.

-on your machine can be done by
+Installing the doctor on your machine can be done by

-running: npm i -g @estruyf/doctor
+running: npm i -g @estruyf/doctor.

 To make your start as easy as possible, I shared a sample repository for